Independence and strong independence complexes of finite groups: Introduction

 We do not know, in general, if $\Sigma(G_1)\cong \Sigma(G_2)$ implies $\tilde\Sigma(G_1)\cong \tilde\Sigma(G_2)$.
 What makes this question difficult to answer is that, at present, we do not have a method to directly extract $\tilde\Sigma(G)$ from $\Sigma(G)$.

 In his paper Cameron asked the following question \cite[Qs.~3]{Cam24}: for which groups do the notions of independence and strong independence coincide?
 In \cref{sec:ind-strongind} we give a complete answer to this question for finite groups.
-If $G$ is a finite nilpotent group it can be easily seen that $\Sigma(G)=\tilde\Sigma(G)$ if and only if $G$ is a monotone $p$-group, i.e.\ $G$ has the property that for every pair $H, K$ of subgroups of $G$ and for every positive integer $d,$ if $H$ is $d$-generated and $K\leq H$, then $K$ is also $d$-generated.
+If $G$ is a finite nilpotent group it can be easily seen that $\Sigma(G)=\tilde\Sigma(G)$ if and only if $G$ is a monotone $p$-group, i.e.\ $G$ has the property that for any subgroup tower $K\leq H\leq G$, if $H$ is $d$-generated then so is $K$.
 For $p$ an odd prime number, the monotone $p$-groups are classified by Mann in \cite{Mann05, Mann11}, while the monotone $2$-groups have been classified by Crestani and Menegazzo in \cite{CM12}.
 The case where $G$ is not nilpotent requires more work.
 It turns out that the property $\Sigma(G) = \tilde\Sigma(G)$ strongly constrains the structure of $G.$ Specifically, we have the following.

 \begin{theorem} Let $G$ be a finite non-nilpotent group.
 Then $\Sigma(G) = \tilde\Sigma(G)$ if and only if $G=PQ$ is a Frobenius group such that: \begin{enumerate}[label=$(\alph*)$] \item $P$ is a normal abelian $p$-subgroup of $G$, where $p$ is a prime; \item $Q$ is a cyclic $q$-subgroup of $G$, where $q\neq p$ is a prime; \item if $\alpha$ is a generator of $Q$, then exactly one of the following holds: \begin{itemize} \item there exists $m\in\Z$ coprime to $p$ such that, for every $x\in P$, one has $x^{\alpha}=x^m$; \item $P$ is homocyclic with $\dG(P)=2$ and $|\alpha|$ does not divide $p-1$. \end{itemize} \end{enumerate} \end{theorem}